Skip to content

 A few details worth knowing:

-• Linux Wayland helper.
-The portal recorder runs a small Rust binary (spectre-wayland-helper) bundled in the recording artifact.
-It drives xdg-desktop-portal's ScreenCast interface and hands a PipeWire FD to gst-launch-1.0.
+• Linux helper.
+Both portal recorders run the same small Rust binary (spectre-wayland-helper) from the spectre-recording-linux runtime artifact.
+The same binary also owns Linux Xorg/Xvfb capture.
+On Wayland it drives xdg-desktop-portal's ScreenCast interface and hands a PipeWire FD to gst-launch-1.0; on Xorg/Xvfb it runs GStreamer's ximagesrc directly.

 Lower-level backends